Compute the eligible share within cutout cells in the overlap with shapes.

 The function executes shape_availability and reprojects the calculated

-Before reprojecting, the function pads the mask such all non-nodata data
+Before reprojecting, the function pads the mask such that all non-nodata

-points are projected in full cells of the target raster.
-The ensures that
+data points are projected in full cells of the target raster.
+This ensures

-all data within the mask are projected correclty (GDAL inherent ‘problem’).
+that all data within the mask are projected correctly (GDAL inherent